• Skip to primary navigation

 Managed to interact with the search team and gave my long list of Indian language crawl issues 😉 They heard me patiently.
 For those who don’t know, Google is the only search engine that is investing a lot into Indian languages.
 Rajat also mentioned that they intend to bring in Indic features in Custom Search.

 I felt most of the attendees had come prepared for Webmaster Tools.
-People had SEo related questions which were very well attended by Adam.
+People had SEO related questions which were very well attended by Adam.
 Some numbers that were given by Google about the Indian internet and mobile users were,

 • 8% of India’s population is English speak (Folks, do you at least see now Indian languages is important on the net?)